sorokya/reoserv/quests/README.md

 # Quests

-Put your quest files in this directory.
-Not currently supported.
+Put your quest files (eqf) in this directory.

+The official v28 quests can be obtained from [Cirras/eo-quests](https://github.com/cirras/eo-quests).